kunhwiko/concepts/how_to_compsci.md

 Capacity
   1) Latency : time between stimulation and response
-  2) Throughput : actual output of a system or machine in a given time
+  2) Throughput : actual output of a system or machine in a given time / how many requests are handled
+  3) Bandwidth : theoretical output of a system or machine in a given time
-  3) Bottleneck : constraint of a system
+  4) Bottleneck : constraint of a system

 Availability : uptime in a given amount of time
   1) SLA : an assurance for the uptime of a service